 - Must love math.
 This is not so much a con as a warning.
-If you wish to pursue a career in data analytics, you must love working with numbers.
+If you want to pursue a career in data analytics, you have to love working with numbers.
 You will have to look at data like a mystery that needs to be solved.
-A background in programming or algorithms is helpful, but can always learn those skills as you go.
-You will have to stay up-to-date on AI as well.
-If you don’t have a tech background, you will have to work twice as hard to break into the field.

 - Mastering everything is impossible.
 Since data analytics involves so many different fields, including statistics, computer science, and mathematics, it is impossible to master each one.
 You’ll have to be comfortable researching new topics and filling in your own knowledge gaps.

 - Hidden job responsibilities.
-There will be job requirements that might not be on your job offer.
-One of those is cleaning the data.
-Data analysts must clean the data before they can analyze it, which can be extremely time-consuming.
+There will be job requirements that might not be listed on your job offer.
+A common unlisted responsibility is cleaning and organizing data.
+Data analysts must clean the data before they can analyze it, which can be tedious and time-consuming.

 Business Analyst Pros

 - Great job outlook.
 There is an excellent job outlook for a career as a business analyst.
 Job openings will increase by 14 percent through 2030, compared with the average eight percent job growth through 2030 for all occupations on average.

 - Big picture problem-solving.
 Business analysts get to see a company’s inner workings.
-They can see the bigger picture more clearly than most, as they are usually involved in every aspect of a project.
+They work on big-picture problems, and they are usually involved in every aspect of a project.

-- Every day is different.
+- Good variety of tasks.
 Business analysts juggle a number of different projects during the business day.
 At any given moment, a business analyst might be brainstorming, analyzing, researching, or even managing others.
 This keeps the job exciting.